overturetool/overturetool.github.io/_netmeetings/Net-Meeting-103.md

 ## Status of VDMTools Development

-Github repository and community site for VDMTools is available
+Github repository and community site for VDMTools are available.

 #### Github repository